mxiuwang/git-practice/Scenario_2/readme.md

     A---B master-your-name
     ```
     </details>
 1. Perform your changes on the `scenario2` branch, specifically on the  `FileToModify.txt` in the `Scenario_2` folder.
+Stage and commit your changes.
     <details>
     <summary>Solution</summary>